AdityasArsenal/Yoga_Trainer/README.md

 ## Working
     * Live_cam_test.py loads a finetuned model (.h5) which you can find in the same dir.
-    * It will return the detected pose.
+    * It will return the detected pose to specific trainer.
+    * let's assume you have choosen goddess pose
-    * The godness_checks.py will instruct you how to do the pose (it uses mediapipe).
+    * The godness_main.py will instruct you how to do the pose (it uses mediapipe).
-    * The godness_checks.py uses auio_conv.py to instruct you vocally.
+    * The godness_main.py uses auio_conv.py to instruct you vocally.
     * Auio_conv.py uses a tts model pyttsx3.
+    * similarly any the poses you choose the code will respond accordingly.

 ## Additional Requirements